bullhorn/rest-api-docs/source/includes/entityref/paybill/_billablecharge.md

         <tr class="even">
             <td>invoicedTransactions</td>
             <td>To-many association</td>
-            <td>BillableChargeInvoicedTransaction - list of invoiced transactions associated with this charge.</td>
+            <td>BillMasterTransaction - list of BillMasterTransaction records on this charge that have been invoiced (i.e., where an InvoiceStatement has been generated).</td>
             <td></td>
             <td>X</td>
         </tr>